Thursday, 14 March 2019

 Another benefit of bulking up the down payment: It will reduce a borrower's monthly payments and interest charges.

 That said, paying more than 20 percent down on a home may not be the best option for your situation.
 For instance, do you have outstanding debts with higher interest rates?
 You may ultimately save more money by paying down higher interest debt than by bulking up your down payment.
-Check with a trusted financial or real estate adviser to see what's best for you.
+Check with a trusted financial or real estate advisor to see what's best for you.

 For many prospective borrowers, a 20 percent down payment just isn't possible.
 But other options may be available to you through both government and conventional loan programs.
 Some government loan programs require no down payment or mortgage insurance costs.